-Indiana law gives courts the authority to order the Bureau of Motor Vehicles to suspend a motorist's driving privileges when certain traffic violations have been committed.
+Indiana law provides the courts and the BMV with the authority to suspend a motorist's driving privileges when certain traffic violations have been committed

-Driving a vehicle without valid liability insurance is against the law.
-A motorist who operates a vehicle without a liability insurance policy is subject to a 90-day suspension of driving privileges or a one-year suspension if it is a repeat violation within a three-year period.
-To prevent the suspension of driving privileges following a traffic violation or accident, the driver must have his/her insurance provider electronically submit proof of insurance (Certificate of Compliance) directly to the BMV.
-The insurance company must note the vehicle involved and the date of the accident or ticket as requested by the BMV.
-If the driver is unable to provide proof of insurance (Certificate of Compliance) to the BMV, the motorist must serve the suspension, pay outstanding insurance and reinstatement fees, and have his/her insurance provider electronically submit an Affidavit Of Current Insurance SR50 to the BMV in order to be reinstated.
+Operating a vehicle without financial responsibility in effect is against the law.
+A motorist who operates a vehicle without financial responsibility in effect is subject to a 90-day suspension of driving privileges or a one-year suspension if it is a repeat violation within a three-year period.
+To prevent a BMV imposed suspension of driving privileges following a traffic violation or accident, the driver must have his or her insurance provider electronically submit proof of financial responsibility (Certificate of Compliance) directly to the BMV using the EIFS system.
+The insurance provider must note the vehicle involved and the date of the accident or ticket as requested by the BMV.
+If the driver is unable to provide proof of financial responsibility (Certificate of Compliance) to the BMV, the motorist must serve the suspension, pay outstanding insurance/reinstatement fees, and have his or her insurance provider electronically submit a SR22 - Proof of Future Financial Responsibility to the BMV in order to be reinstated.
 A court related suspension for no insurance can only be closed or removed from a driver record by order of the court.

 In addition to the scenarios outlined above, the BMV may request proof of financial responsibility at any time.
-When a motorist receives a Financial Responsibility Verification request from the BMV, he/she must arrange for an insurance provider to complete the information for the request and submit the insurance information (Certificate of Compliance) electronically to the BMV within 40 days.
+When a motorist receives a Financial Responsibility Verification request from the BMV, he/she must arrange for their insurance provider to complete the information for the request and submit the financial responsibility information (Certificate of Compliance) electronically to the BMV within 40 days.
 Failure to return the information will result in a suspension of the individual's driving privileges.

-The BMV will suspend a motorist's driving privileges for five years if that person accumulates 10 moving violations in a 10-year period, one of which is a major offense from the sections above.
-For example, a motorist with nine speeding tickets and one reckless driving conviction in a 10-year period will be subject to a five-year suspension as a HTV.
+For example, a person with nine (9) speeding tickets and one (1) reckless driving conviction in a ten (10) year period will be subject to a five (5) year suspension as a HTV.

-If the motorist is eligible, the court may issue an order for probationary driving privileges.
-A person must be suspended for at least 30 days before the probationary driving privileges can take effect.
-The court may require the installation of an ignition interlock device, which mechanically tests the driver’s blood-alcohol level before his or her car can be started, as a condition of the probationary driving privileges.
+If the motorist is eligible, the court may issue an order for probationary, conditional, hardship or specialized driving privileges.
+The court may require the installation of an ignition interlock device, which mechanically tests the driver’s blood alcohol level before his or her car can be started, as a condition of the probationary, conditional, hardship or specialized driving privileges.